 Additionally, in making grant awards, USDA is required by law to prioritize projects that increase opportunities for (1) small- and medium-sized family farms and ranches, (2) beginning farmers or ranchers, (3) socially disadvantaged farmers or ranchers, and (4) veteran farmers or ranchers.

 VAPG was first authorized in 2000 and provided with $20 million per year in mandatory funding.
-The program was subsequently expanded as part of the 2002 Farm Bill to include inherently value-added production, such as organic crops or grass-fed livestock, and funding doubled to $40 million per year.
+The program was subsequently expanded as part of the 2002 Farm Bill to include inherently value-added production (such as organic crops or grass-fed livestock), and funding was doubled to $40 million per year.

-In the 2008 Farm Bill, the program was expanded again to include locally produced and marketed food products and mid-tier value chains.
-The 2008 Farm Bill also created two 10 percent funding set-aside categories, one for mid-tier value chain projects, and one for projects creating opportunities for beginning or socially disadvantaged farmers or ranchers.
-Additionally, the 2008 Farm Bill required USDA to prioritize projects that increase opportunities for: (1) small- and medium-sized family farms and ranches, (2) beginning farmers or ranchers, and (3) socially disadvantaged farmers or ranchers.
+In the 2008 Farm Bill, the program was expanded again to include locally produced and marketed food products and mid-tier value chains, but its funding was cut dramatically to $15 million for all five years of the bill.
+The 2008 Farm Bill also established funding set-asides for mid-tier value chains and beginning or socially disadvantaged farmers.
+Additionally, the bill required USDA to prioritize projects that increase opportunities for: (1) small- and medium-sized family farms and ranches, (2) beginning farmers or ranchers, and (3) socially disadvantaged farmers or ranchers.

 |Fiscal Year||Total Mandatory Funding Available (in millions)|

-|5 yr total||$63|
+|5 yr total||$87.5|